 When working with Miura customers, Hargett often likens the LX Series models as the “Cadillac” of the Miura line.

-There are basically two standards of measuring a boiler system’s efficiency: its fuel-to-steam efficiency (how much fuel it consumes at maximum capacity) and its in-service efficiency (how a boiler system responds in everyday use).
+There are basically two standards of measuring a boiler system’s efficiency: its fuel-to-steam efficiency (also known as Annual Fuel Utilization Efficiency, or AFUE ) and its in-service efficiency (how a boiler system responds in everyday use).
 The LX Series Industrial Boilers exceed expectations in both categories.
-These units feature a computer-aided design that provides optimal heating surface transfer.
-Minimal water content is required to gain fuel-to-steam efficiencies of 85 percent.
+These units feature a computer-aided design that provides optimal heating surface transfer for an AFUE rating of 85 percent.
 A fire-tube boiler generally produces up to 83 percent fuel-to-steam efficiencies.
-It’s important to note that, with actual use, Miura boilers can save your organization 10-40 percent on fuel compared to traditional firetube boilers.
+It’s important to note that, with actual use, Miura boilers can save your organization 10-40 percent on fuel compared to traditional fire tube boilers.

-Efficiency isn’t just about conserving energy and costs; it’s also about eco-friendliness and reducing the amount of harmful emissions.
+Efficiency isn’t just about conserving energy and costs; it’s also about eco-friendliness and reducing the number of harmful emissions.
 Given recent reports and concerns about global warming, the need for low emission boilers is more critical than ever.
-With steam boilers, one key emissions standard is the amount of harmful nitrogen oxides (NOx) released into the environment.
+With steam boilers, one key emissions standard is the number of harmful nitrogen oxides (NOx) released into the environment.
 When a steam boiler is considered low NOx or ultra-low NOx, it releases far fewer of these harmful agents into the environment, and you can safely say you have a “green” boiler system.
-This is why environmentally conscious companies prefer modular water-tube boilers, and why you should care about your own boiler’s NOx emissions.
+This is why environmentally conscious companies prefer modular water tube boilers, and why you should care about your own boiler’s NOx emissions.